Nov 5, 2022

 Suddenly Keefe notices that Dot has vanished.
 They ask around: she told one of the kids that she was going to the party at Club Sinister!

 Keefe meets his old boyfriends: How long does that youth group meeting last?
 It's now the middle of the night.
 We're at an old mansion (actually the old Power Station at the Charleston Naval Yards), pulsing with electronic music, a glowing upside-down cross, men dancing in cages.
-Drugs, naked ladies, heterosexual sex going on (no gay sex, but I did see a penis).
+Drugs, n*de ladies, heterosexual s*x going on.
 Kelvin and Keefe split up to search for Dot.

 Whoops, Keefe runs into his Satanist friends, Daedalus (Josh Mikel), Cryptocore, and a lady, who think he's there for "pleasures."

-Daedalus licks his face, and Cryptocore goes down -- is he planning to give Keefe a blow job? -- but the woman just hangs on his back-- apparently she knows that he only likes "pleasures" with men. .The early scene with Keefe attracted to a wholesome guy is essential here, making it clear that being gay is not Satanic.
+Daedalus licks his face, and Cryptocore goes down -- what is he planning to do down there? -- but the woman just hangs on his back-- apparently she knows that he only likes "pleasures" with men. .The early scene with Keefe attracted to a wholesome guy is essential here, making it clear that being gay is not Satanic.
 That's not what he abandoned.

 They ask him to "Become the baby," an interesting parallel to Kelvin struggling to stop being the baby.

-The raid: Meanwhile Kelvin is disgusted by various heterosexual couples and trios (some butts, no dicks).
+The raid: Meanwhile Kelvin is disgusted by various heterosexual couples and trios.
 He finds Dot and yells at her: "You used me!
 This is my one shot to prove to my Daddy that my place in the church is important, and you ruined it!
 You ditched me for this bozo!"
 Wait -- "Ditched me" for another guy"?
 You weren't on a date with her, dude.

 Keefe's Satanist friends make one last request: they're going to go to the docks and "blast off."
 He refuses, but instead of denying his involvement with the Gemstones, he says: "I follow that man now.
 He's the light."
 Recall that Dot saw Kelvin in a glowing light.